-• Mobile Printing - Students, Faculty and Staff will be able to print from desktops, laptops and smart devices inside and outside NYCPM using an app called PrinterON.
+• Mobile Printing - Students, Faculty and Staff will be able to print from desktops, laptops and smart devices inside and outside NYCPM.

-- Follow You Print Any print job submitted from within or outside the College will be available to the student when they "release" it from the printing queue by swiping the proximity card at a printer.
-Any print job submitted will wait for you in the print queue for up to 72hrs. - Proximity Card This card will serve as both an ID and as a "key" for the retrieval of print jobs solicited by students.
+- Proximity Card This card will serve as both an ID and as a "key" for the retrieval of print jobs solicited by students.
 The student can go to any available printer, wave their card in front of the card reader, and collect their printed material. - Green choice The majority of the printed materials required for each course is available electronically.
 NYCPM is attempting to go as paperless as possible.
 Print management software will be used to minimize waste and track printing volume.
 Students, Faculty and Staff will fulfill immediate print requests through this software.
 Students specifically will be able to track their printing volume.
 Students will have the option to print any material in two modes: Black and White or Color. - Print management software Equitrac Express is used by many colleges to minimize waste and track printing volume.
 Students printing to the Xerox Multifunction Devices will print through Equitrac Express & PrinterOn software.
-All existing print queues will be changed so pre-existing settings on your computers will no longer work. - o Students will be able to track their printing balance. - Students will have the option to print any material in two modes: Black and White, much kinder to the environment and less costly, or Color, much easier on the eyes, but it comes with an additional cost. - Printing Cost Each student will have a track-able printing or copying allotment for their corresponding academic year.
+All existing print queues will be changed so pre-existing settings on your computers will no longer work. - Students will be able to track their printing balance. - Students will have the option to print any material in two modes: Black and White, much kinder to the environment and less costly, or Color, much easier on the eyes, but it comes with an additional cost. - Printing Cost Each student will have a track-able printing or copying allotment for their corresponding academic year.
 Each Class has a different allotment.
 Copies above the yearly allocation will be charged to the student's account, 5 cents for BW, and 15 cents for color.
 The allotment breakdown is as follows: